Alexander-H-Liu/UFDN/README.md

 #### Download pretrained model & dataset

-Dataset is availible [here](https://drive.google.com/drive/folders/1CpG_BGueKKrlPleiQzbuaCnXXjIeeQnF?usp=sharing).
+Dataset is available [here](https://drive.google.com/drive/folders/1CpG_BGueKKrlPleiQzbuaCnXXjIeeQnF?usp=sharing).
 To run the code, please download and place it under ```data/```.
-Pretrained model is also availible [here](https://drive.google.com/file/d/1MoMWN8oFZVsSbRjRDlw-dMyHfHR9JjHC/view?usp=sharing), you can download it if you'd like to try.
+Pretrained model is also available [here](https://drive.google.com/file/d/1MoMWN8oFZVsSbRjRDlw-dMyHfHR9JjHC/view?usp=sharing), you can download it if you'd like to try.

 #### Train your own model